openskope-org/paleocar-browser/README.md

     Java HotSpot(TM) 64-Bit Server VM (build 25.101-b13, mixed mode)
     $

 A JRE may be downloaded from Oracle's [Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) page or installed via a package manager.
-Install a JDK rather than the JRE if you plan to build or repackage the application.
+Install a JDK rather than a JRE if you plan to build or repackage the application.

 ### Install GDAL

 The `raster data service` included in the default packaging depends on a local installation of [GDAL](http://www.gdal.org/) (Geospation Data Abstraction Library).
 Currently only the program [gdallocationinfo](http://www.gdal.org/gdallocationinfo.html) is needed.
-Note that the Python bindings (which can be tricky to install on Windows) are not yet required.
+Note that the Python bindings and scripts (which can be tricky to install on Windows) are not required.
 If the `gdallocationinfo` program is in your PATH at the command line then no further GDAL components need be installed.
 Otherwise follow the instructions below for your platform:

 #### Installing GDAL binaries on Linux